PaulBenHill/cyclops/README.md

         - You can have multiple characters in the same log.
 Or multiple sessions of the same character.
         - Copy of the source chat log.
 Example: chatlog_2024_02_08.txt
         - dps.csv - Raw dps data using for the dps report in CSV format.
         - parsed.txt - Log files parsed into internal format.
 Useful for finding missed log messages.
 Look for, Unparsed.
+        - summary.db - An Sqlite version 3.2+ database of all the data currently collected.
+Everything is tied together by the summary_key field in the table, Summary.

 ### Summary.html
         - Attack Summary - Global combat totals for this session